Tiinusen/vscode-cultsim/README.md

 core content and workspace content, if this becomes to annoying and if you are in no need of the core content just disabled it via settings.

+### Opening large files
+It's know that if you open large core content files it will render some items out of the board view.
+A improved layouter is on the way

 ## FAQ

 ### Where do I find the streaming assets path?